 Note: Authors are not allowed to self-archive the PDF of the published article as typeset by the publisher (a.k.a. “publisher proof,” “published paper,” “the digital library version”).

 A comprehensive FAQ for open access and self-archiving is available at https://avandeursen.com/2016/11/06/green-open-access-faq/.

 Instructions for reviewers

-Providing research artifacts might introduce issues with doubly-anonymous reviews.
+- Providing research artifacts might introduce issues with double-blind reviews.
 We ask you not to actively hunt the identity of authors, especially in case they self-archived a preprint of their submission.
-License

 These open science policies are based on open science policies by Daniel Graziotin, licensed under CC0 1.0.